At A Glance

 The United Nations has described Sudan's western Darfur region as one of the world's worst humanitarian crises.

-- 1.9 million living in displacement camps in Darfur
+- About 1.4 million people in displacement camps in Darfur receive food aid

 - Many have also fled to Chad and Central African Republic